When Pipes Freeze, What do You Do?

 Be Ready to Handle Frozen Pipes

-During the winter, The Fire Restoration Team stays busy helping residents and business owners across America recover from damage losses such as ruptured plumbing fixture like water pipes.
+Throughout the year, but especially in the winter, The Fire Restoration Team stays busy helping residents and business owners across Chicagoland recover from damage losses resulting from water-related incidents such as ruptured plumbing fixture like water pipes.
 As soon as they burst, your property will be inundated with cold water & muck that will leave you reeling the next time you see your water bill.

 We want you to protect you from the elements in the winter & beyond; hence we have a guide covering the A-Z’s about frozen pipes.